 The first step is to create a “balanced load, resilient flow” design.

 Hurrah!
 The upstream queue has disappeared and we finish earlier.
+The time from starting to finishing is called the makespan and the shorter this is, the more efficient the design.

 OK.
 Let’s scale up and have multiple, parallel, balanced-load lanes running with an upstream FIFO (first-in-first-out) buffer and a round-robin stream allocation policy (the sorting hat in the video).
 Oh, and can we see some process performance metrics too please.